Psst! Short on time? Talk to someone now and get your answers quicker!

 AR report helps determine the effectiveness of credit & collection functions and identifies existing irregularities in the collection process.

 An AR aging report segregates the past due date invoices in date ranges (like 30 days) from the day the invoice was issued to the customer.
 For example, John Doe of XYZ company’s AR aging in his balance sheet will look like:

 60+ days overdue: $700

 Here’s what an accounts receivable aging schedule looks like:

-The A/R aging report helps you understand the average age of your receivables.
-This will help you collect bills within a stipulated period and move the money to your bank account.
+The AR aging report helps you understand the average age of your outstanding invoices.
+It will help you collect bills within a stipulated period, improve efficiency, and move the money to your bank account.

 Avg.
 Collection period = [(Days in period x Avg accounts receivable) / Net credit sales]

-An accounts aging report helps you maintain a healthy and continuous cash-flow.
-It eliminates receivables problems at the nip and reduces the risks of bad debts.
-Having a clear understanding of the client persona (status of the amount outstanding, total amount, and the history of each client) will help you estimate how the money will flow into your business.
-Also using subscription billing software like Chargebee will help eliminate this problem by generating automated A/R aging reports
+An accounts aging report helps you maintain a healthy and continuous cash flow.
+It helps in eliminating receivables problems early on and reduces the risks of bad debts.
+Having a clear understanding of the customer’s invoices (invoice dates, amount outstanding, and the payment history) will help you estimate how the money will flow into your business.
+It is important to get real-time reports on your receivables and automate your payment reminders in sync with your pending invoices.

 Chargebee is a subscription billing management platform that automates your recurring billing.
 Here’s how Chargebee can help you automate AR aging reports and set up follow-up mechanisms to send timely reminders.